jcblaisecruz02/Filipino-Text-Benchmarks/README.md

 ```

 # Pretrained BERT Models
 We release four Tagalog BERT Base models and one Tagalog DistilBERT Base model.
 All the models use the same configurations as the original English BERT models.
 Our models are available on HuggingFace Transformers and can be used on both PyTorch and Tensorflow.
+These models were released as part of [Cruz & Cheng (2019)](https://arxiv.org/abs/1907.00409).

 * BERT Base Cased - [`jcblaise/bert-tagalog-base-cased`](https://huggingface.co/jcblaise/bert-tagalog-base-cased)
 * BERT Base Uncased - [`jcblaise/bert-tagalog-base-uncased`](https://huggingface.co/jcblaise/bert-tagalog-base-uncased)